NoR8quoh1r/paperless-ngx/docs/setup.md

     >   user: <user_id>
     > ```

+    !!! note

+        This is not required for podman and will break things.
+Similarly `USERMAP_UID` and `USERMAP_GID` should be unset or set to 0.

-5. Modify `docker-compose.env`, following the comments in the file.
+6. Modify `docker-compose.env`, following the comments in the file.
 The most important change is to set `USERMAP_UID` and `USERMAP_GID` to the uid and gid of your user on the host system.
 Use `id -u` and `id -g` to get these.